The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 Access to Spices

-Brunei is located in the Malay Archipelago (the islands between Indochina and Australia).
+Brunei is located in the Malay Archipelago (the islands between the Indochina region and Australia).
 This region offers the richest, most variable spices on Earth.
-Naturally, Bruneians take advantage of this by incorporating a multitude of flavorful spices into their food.
+Bruneians take advantage of this by incorporating a multitude of flavorful spices into their food.

 Bruneian market where vendors sell a variety of spices